Dropout Neural Network Training Viewed from a Percolation Perspective: Introduction

 \section{Introduction}

-\Gls{AI} technologies are increasingly prevalent in many industries such as healthcare, energy, and agriculture.
-According to the Eurostat, around 30\% of large \Gls{EU} enterprises used \gls{AI} technologies in 2023 \cite{Eurostat:2024:Use}.
-These technologies improve worker productivity---potentially bridging a gap between low- and high- skilled workers---and can now perform many tasks better than humans \cite{Maslej.ea:2024:AI}.
+\Gls{AI} is increasingly prevalent in many industries.
+According to Eurostat, around 30\% of large \Gls{EU} enterprises used \gls{AI} technologies in 2023~\cite{Eurostat:2024:Use}.
+These technologies improve worker productivity---potentially bridging a gap between low- and high- skilled workers---and can now perform many tasks better than humans~\cite{Maslej.ea:2024:AI}.

-\Gls{ML} underpins many of these \gls{AI} technologies.
-Modern \gls{ML} techniques are often developed in practice as outcome-based approaches, and they often break statistical norms; for example, by relying on overparameterisation \cite{Allen-Zhu.ea:2019:Convergence, Dar.ea:2021:Farewell}.
+\Gls{ML} underpins many \gls{AI} technologies.
+Modern \gls{ML} techniques are often developed in practice as outcome-based approaches, and they often break statistical norms; for example, by relying on overparameterisation~\cite{Allen-Zhu.ea:2019:Convergence, Dar.ea:2021:Farewell}.
 This also means that many of the commonly used \gls{ML} methods have outpaced our mathematical understanding.
-Developing solid theory behind \gls{ML} is imperative for the challenges faced in \gls{AI} and the future performance of these methods \cite{Holzinger.ea:2019:Causability}.
+Developing solid theory behind \gls{ML} is imperative for the challenges faced in \gls{AI} and the future performance of these methods~\cite{Holzinger.ea:2019:Causability}.

-We focus in this paper on \glspl{NN}---a prominent technology in \gls{ML}.
-The largest practical challenge with \glspl{NN} is to train the model.
-This requires solving a high dimensional, non-convex optimisation problem and is thus computationally expensive.
-For this reason, more computationally efficient methods from stochastic approximation are used for training \glspl{NN}---the most common of which is \emph{\gls{SGD}} \cite{Kushner.ea:2003:Stochastic}.
-Another part of the challenge of \glspl{NN} is to ensure that the model makes high quality predictions on unseen data, and not just the data it was trained on, known as generalisability.
-For this, many \emph{regularisation} techniques are employed that modify the training process \cite{Santos.ea:2022:Avoiding}.
+We focus in this paper on the training of \glspl{NN}, a \gls{ML} technique.
+Training effectively is the largest practical challenge with \glspl{NN}.
+This namely requires solving a high dimensional, non-convex optimisation problem and is thus computationally expensive.
+For this reason, more computationally efficient methods from stochastic approximation are used for training \glspl{NN}, the most common of which is \emph{\gls{SGD}}~\cite{Kushner.ea:2003:Stochastic}.
+Another challenge with \glspl{NN} is to ensure that the model makes high quality predictions on unseen data, and not just the data it was trained on, known as generalisability.
+For this, regularisation techniques are employed that modify the training process~\cite{Santos.ea:2022:Avoiding}.